 Millions of people are rushing through their lives in this way, charging relentlessly, blind to all detail aside from their chosen goal, which must be achieved at all costs.
 The irony is, if the objective is reached and all targets are hit, the odyssey that they’ve undertaken is mostly a hazy, nondescript blur.
 Their eyes have been so hopelessly blinkered that they’ve missed every detail of the journey, the part that actually counts.
 We can’t escape the present moment; the future is just a useful planning concept, it doesn’t technically exist.
 Permanently scanning the horizon ensures that we miss every gorgeous, proximate detail.

-An entire crusade called the Slow Movement has developed as a consequence of fast-paced living, kick-started by an Italian activist’s protests against the opening of a nutritionless McDonalds in central Rome; a city brimming with mouth-watering restaurants that wouldn’t be such if their talented chefs cut every conceivable culinary corner in the name of profit.
+An entire crusade called the Slow Movement has developed as a consequence of fast-paced living, created as part of an Italian activist’s protests against the opening of a nutritionless McDonalds in central Rome, a city brimming with mouth-watering restaurants that wouldn’t be such if their talented chefs cut every conceivable culinary corner in the name of profit.
 Journalist Carl Honore, famed for his 2004 book In Praise of Slow, describes the movement as follows:

-Savouring is the key word here; the ability to luxuriate in the moment, to actually experience it, instead of rushing past as though possessed by a speed demon.
+Savouring is the key word here—the ability to luxuriate in the moment, to actually experience it, instead of rushing past as though possessed by a speed demon.
 The Slow Movement advocates a more mellow pace to areas of life such as food, parenting, travel, and sex, its followers happy to expound the benefits of moving at a leisurely pace.
-Instead of watching TV while eating, attend to the taste of what’s being chewed.
-Rather than whizzing around on your precious two-week holiday, attempting to cram in every possible thing to see, adopt a more agreeable pace instead.
-You’ll find savouring much more enjoyable.
+Instead of watching TV while eating, they attend to the taste of what’s being chewed.
+Rather than whizzing around on their precious two-week holiday, attempting to cram in every possible thing to see, they adopt a more agreeable pace instead.
+With savouring comes joy.

-Alain De Botton and his absurdly insightful School of Life conclude that time can be experienced more slowly when seeking novelty, helpfully adding that new encounters can be found all around us, in our everyday lives, not just within the cultural hotpots of far-flung, mysterious continents.
+Alain De Botton and his insightful School of Life believe that time can be experienced more slowly when seeking novelty, and that new encounters can be found all around us, in our everyday lives, not just within the cultural hotpots of far-flung, mysterious continents.
 The streets that you amble along every single day are filled with marvels, you just need to learn how to appreciate them.
 Time can be stretched further if you simply slow down, and open your eyes to the dazzling and delicate detail all around you.

 Heed the acolytes of the Slow Movement, pause from time to time, take a deep breath, and notice the world around you.
 There’s much joy to be had through slowness.